Here are the 4 different easy methods on how to show hidden files on Mac. Read along to find out which works for you.

-Its Mac Cleaner and Browser Cleanup tools offer the benefit of automatically going through your system and displays all the app, folder, and browser caches and system junks.
+Its Mac Cleaner and Privacy tools offer the benefit of automatically going through your system and displays all the app, folder, and browser caches and system junks.
 You can simply select from the results which among these should you remove from your system.

 We have just learned how to show hidden files on Mac using 3 different methods.
 Whether you show or hide these files is entirely up to you and what you what to perform on your device.
 If you are considering showing all files for troubleshooting then you can follow the 3 methods we mentioned.
 If you are planning to show these hidden files for system cleanup, I recommend using iMyMac-Mac Cleaner, which does not require you to show all these hidden files.
 It does the job on its own and lets you choose easily which among the displayed files are to be removed.
 You don’t have to access and tweak the command lines!